Understanding Bereavement and Loss

-Delivered by experts from Cruse Bereavement Care, this half-day interactive Maudsley Masterclass will help participants develop skills in supporting bereaved persons.
-The course will cover some useful models of grief and how these can be applied to understanding and supporting people going through ‘normal’ and more complicated grieving processes.
-The consequences of the COVID-19 pandemic to the bereaved will be addressed, and strategies for self-care when working with bereavement will be emphasised.
+Delivered by experts from Cruse Bereavement Care, the course will cover models of grief and how to best support people through their grieving process.
+Strategies for self-care when working with bereavement will also be discussed.

-The following topics will be covered during this course:
+The following topics will be covered during this bereavement and loss training course:

 - Modern theories and models of grief